 Why I Chose At-Home Ketamine Over Clinic Visits

-Editor's note from Dr. Ben Soffer: This post is written in the first person to capture the lived experience of choosing between at-home and clinic-based ketamine therapy.
-It reflects the perspective I hear consistently from patients during intake and follow-up conversations.
-Real names and identifying details have been removed; the decision factors below come up in nearly every consultation about treatment setting.
+Editor's note from Dr. Ben Soffer: This is written in the first person to reflect the decision I talk through with patients constantly during intake and follow-up.
+Identifying details have been removed; the factors below come up in nearly every consultation about treatment setting.

 The Clinic Experience I Almost Chose